TradeIdeasPhilip/classic-chuzzle/README.md

 And if it doesn't, then I've learned a lot.

 This style of animation is always a small but noticeable amount behind the mouse.

+See my notes above.
+I definitely need to try this when I rotate big things in an animation.

+### Moving Things Faster

+The animation problems are most obvious when the objects are moving slowly.
+When things are racing across the screen it's hard to see enough detail to notice jumpy animation.

+This does not solve the problem of glitches.
+Sometimes I see the background when it should be hiding behind something else.
+Both the jumpiness and the glitches when I improved the rotating problem, described above.

+## Open Question

+Is there a good way to know when the browser is overloaded?

+It might make sense to do more animations when you can get away with it.
+But do fewer or simpler animations when there are fewer resources.
+So no one sees jumpy or glitchy animations.